linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/bw-populism-the-phenomenon.md

 - Conflicts between factions became increasingly intense, leading to great obstructionism, crackdowns on opposition and free media, etc. This led to more autocratic leadership.
 Those that had the weakest norms/shortest history of democratic institutions were quickest to move away from democracy to dictatorship.

-# 1. The US: FDR, Huey Long, and Father Coughlin
+## 1. The US: FDR, Huey Long, and Father Coughlin

-While populism was a force in the US, and some would say that Roosevelt was a populist of the left—because his policies were both populist and rather extreme at the time (though much less so in retrospect)—we will consider him a "quasi-populist."
-If you are interested in more classic cases, you might skip to the next section to review those in Europe.

-# The Economic Context
+## The Economic Context

 In the 1930s, the US saw populists emerge on all sides of the political spectrum—Huey Long was an extreme populist of the left, Father Coughlin showed fascist leanings, and FDR was a center/left populist (depending on one's own perspective).